 About

 I write on this blog about things I find interesting.
-This is mostly a means for clearing my head of ideas and organizing my thoughts.
+It’s fine if they’re not interesting to you.
+This blog is a means for clearing my head of ideas, organizing my thoughts, recording things I want to remember, and practicing my writing skills.
+I am slowly converting items from my journal into back-dated blog posts, and I revise frequently.

 Feel free to contact me by email by clicking on the envelope icon at the bottom left of this page.